Are Nonprofits Required to be PCI Compliant?

 2. Re-mediate — Fix any vulnerabilities found.
 The Security Standard mandates that any vulnerabilities found and categorized as Urgent, Critical, or High severity must be corrected within 72 hours of discovery.

-3. Report — Compile and submit required remediation validation records (if applicable), and submit required compliance reports to your merchant service provider.
+3. Report — Compile and submit required remediation validation records (if applicable) and submit required compliance reports to your merchant service provider.

-DoJiggy Software is PCI Compliant
+DoJiggy Software Is PCI Compliant

 Choosing a compliant software provider is key to maintaining compliance and safeguarding your donor and constituent data.
 At DoJiggy, we work hard every day on security and compliance for all of our fundraising software.